turingschool/backend-curriculum-site/module2/success/promotion.md

 ## Final Technical Assessment

-In Week 6, students will complete an independent Final Technical Assessment.
+In Week 6, students will complete the Final Technical Assessment.
 If a student does not receive a passing grade on the this assessment, they will participate in the Final Retake Assessment.
-Students must pass **either** the paired assessment or the retake to be promoted.
+Students must pass **either** the final assessment or the retake to be promoted.

 Additional information on assessments can be found [here](./assessments)